 I’m sure many tourists only pass through Athens as means of getting to the Greek Islands but the ruins of the Acropolis and the Panathenaic Stadium are historic sites everyone should make an effort to see in their lifetime.

 I think Barcelona is one of the best cities in Europe for first time travellers. to visit.
-It’s a large city to explore but easy to do so with the purchase of a Hop On Hop Off Bus pass and get off at sites such as the Olympic Stadium, Sagrada Familia, Las Ramblas, the Gothic Quarter, and stadium of Barcelona FC.
+It’s a large city to explore but easy to do so with the purchase of a Hop On Hop Off Bus pass.
+Get off at sites such as the Olympic Stadium, Sagrada Familia, Las Ramblas, the Gothic Quarter, and stadium of Barcelona FC.
 Watching the sun set from the Bunkers del Carmel also comes highly recommended from me.

-As much as I loved Munich with it’s gardens and beer halls, if you can only visit one city in Germany it really should be Berlin.
-It wasn’t until my fourth visit to Europe that I finally walked the length of the Berlin Wall Gallery, visited Brandenburg Gate and explore the Grunewald forest.
+As much as I loved Munich with its gardens and beer halls, if you can only visit one city in Germany it really should be Berlin.
+It wasn’t until my fourth visit to Europe that I finally walked the length of the Berlin Wall Gallery, visited Brandenburg Gate and explored the parks and restaurants adored by residents.

 Amsterdam has two sides for visitors – the idyllic canals and floating flower market and then the Red Light District and the coffee shops.
-If you’re visiting Amsterdam for the first time I can tell you that it’s best seen on a bike, save time for visiting Anne Frank’s house and the Heineken Experience.
+If you’re visiting Amsterdam for the first time I can tell you that it’s best seen on a bike, and you must save time to visit Anne Frank’s house and the Heineken Experience.

 So… do you agree?
 Or what would you say are the must visit cities if you’re visiting Europe for the first time?
 Pin the image below so you can find this post later!